axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/diskb-proc-sep-sysl-inst/_index.md

     ```

 5. Add your destination statement with `disk-buffer()` to the configuration file.
-You can copy the destination statement from your running {{% productparam "abbrev" %}} configuration.
+You can copy the destination statement from your running {{% param "product.abbrev" %}} configuration.

     {{% alert title="Warning" color="warning" %}}